 Always wondered if you’re drawing the same salary as your male counterparts for the same amount and type of work?
-Well, you’re probably paid less than them.
-Gender pay gap exists in Singapore.
+Well, you’re probably paid less.
+According to this The Straits Times article from last month, a study by the Ministry of Manpower (MOM) found that the unadjusted gender pay gap rose from 16 percent in 2002 to 16.3 percent in 2018.

-Glassdoor, a job site that also provides insight on company working cultures, released a report in March this year about how men generally earn more than women here.
+Not that the existence of a gender pay gap in Singapore should be any surprise, though.
+Glassdoor, a job site that also provides insight on company working cultures, released a report in March last year about how men generally earn more than women here.
 It used a sample of 5,096 salaries of Singaporean employees with an average age of 33 and found that:

 - Singaporean men earn an average base pay of $71,631 per year